 The Payoff

 The research on authentic leadership consistently identifies four markers of leaders who earn lasting trust and performance from their teams: self-awareness, relational transparency, an internalized moral perspective, and balanced processing of information.
 None of those traits can be faked for long.
-They are all downstream of identity work.
+They are all the direct result of identity work.

 You do not have to have it all figured out to lead.
 You do not have to be a perfect version of yourself.
 But you do have to know yourself well enough to lead from something real.